KDE/digikam-doc/post_processing/print_creator.rst

     The Print Wizard Page to Preview Selected Items on Template Layout

-The next page allows to customize the caption for each items, as:
+The next page allows you to customize the caption for each item.
+Options include:

     - **No caption**.
     - **Image file name**.
     - **Exif date-time** from file metadata.
     - **Item comments** from file metadata.
-    - A **Custom Format** constructed by a list of fields assembly as a string.
+    - A **Custom Format** constructed by a list of fields assembled into a string.

 The caption **Text Color**, **Text Size**, and **Font Family** can be customized if necessary.